pandey-ankit/helidon-mp/generate-project/generate-project.md

 5. For Customize Project, select the default values and click on *Downloads*.
 This will pop up in a window, save this *myproject.zip* to the location of your choice.
 In the rest of this workshop, myproject name will be used. if you choose a different name, please change respectively.

-    > You can choose any values for this section, but for simplicity and using a pre-downloaded myproject.zip file which consists of default values for this workshop, we recommend using default values.

 ## Task 2: Build and run the helidon project locally